hotwired-laravel/turbo-laravel/README.md

 <a name="introduction"></a>
 ## Introduction

-This package gives you a set of conventions to make the most out of [Hotwire](https://hotwired.dev/) in Laravel (inspired by the [turbo-rails](https://github.com/hotwired/turbo-rails) gem).
+This package gives you a set of conventions to make the most out of [Hotwire](https://hotwired.dev/) in Laravel.

-There is a [companion application](https://github.com/tonysm/turbo-demo-app) that shows how to use the package and its conventions.
+#### Inspiration

+This package was inspired by the [Turbo Rails gem](https://github.com/hotwired/turbo-rails).

+#### Demo App

+If you want to see this package in action with actual code using it, head out to the [companion application repository](https://github.com/tonysm/turbo-demo-app).
+You can either run the code yourself or check out a live version of it [here](https://turbo-laravel.tonysm.com).

 <a name="installation"></a>
 ## Installation